 And ye shall take you on the first day the fruit of goodly trees, branches of palm-trees, and boughs of thick trees, and willows of the brook (Levit.
 23:40)

 After completing his masterpiece, the General Theory of Relativity in 1916, Albert Einstein spent the rest of his life working fruitlessly on unifying gravity with electromagnetism.
-His quest was to develop a unified field theory that would unify his General Relativity, a theory of gravitational, with Maxwell electrodynamics.
+His quest was to develop a unified field theory that would unify his General Relativity, a theory of gravity, with Maxwell’s electrodynamics.
 To his great dismay, Einstein never succeeded in developing a unified field theory.

-However, Einstein’s dream of unification was not abandoned.
-It was spearhead by different physicists along a different path – the path of quantum field theory.
+Einstein’s vision of unification, however, was not abandoned.
+Instead, it was pursued by later physicists through quantum field theory.

 Sheldon Glashow